Azawakh vs Australian Terrier: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Azawakh and Australian Terrier differ in temperament is essential for making the right choice.
 Azawakh's loyal, reserved, proud character creates a fundamentally different ownership experience than Australian Terrier's spirited, affectionate, courageous nature.
 In daily life, this means Azawakh owners typically experience a dog that leans toward loyal behavior, while Australian Terrier owners find their dog more inclined toward spirited tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Fit with your life is the deciding factor — neither temperament is objectively better in the abstract.

 Best for Families with Children